Alex Rocco: Acting career

 After completing his prison term for the diner assault, Petricone and his wife divorced and he moved to California.
 He later recounted, "I had to get out of Boston, so I flipped a coin and said 'Heads, Miami, tails, California'."
 He began taking acting lessons from actor Leonard Nimoy, a fellow Boston native.
 Nimoy worked with him to eliminate his heavy Boston accent and had him take speech lessons.
 Rocco followed through with Nimoy's instructions, and started working in the film industry, adopting the name "Alex Rocco" after seeing the "Rocco" on a bakery truck.

 His first film role was in Russ Meyer's Motorpsycho! in 1965.

 In 1972, Rocco played the part of Moe Greene, a Las Vegas casino owner, in Coppola's The Godfather.
 Greene's character represented the top Jewish mobster in Las Vegas; although he sought an Italian role, director Francis Ford Coppola remarked "I got my Jew!" on seeing Rocco.
 The same year, Rocco returned to the Boston area to play a bank robber in the film The Friends of Eddie Coyle.
 He set up a meeting between Robert Mitchum and local Irish-American gangsters to help Mitchum research his part as Eddie Coyle, a low-level Irish-American criminal.
 Rocco introduced Mitchum to Howie Winter, leader of the Winter Hill Gang.
 Another Winter Hill Gang member who met with Mitchum was Johnny Martorano, who had murdered Billy O'Brien, a low-level gangster.

-In the fall of 1975, Rocco starred as Pete Karras, a widowed father, writer, and photographer, in the 12-week CBS drama series Three for the Road, with Vincent Van Patten as his older son, John Karras, and Leif Garrett as his younger son, Endy Karras.
-After the death of their wife and mother, the Karrases sell their house, buy a recreational vehicle, and roam throughout the United States.
+In the fall of 1975, Rocco starred as Pete Karras in Three for the Road.
 In the long-running, 1980s TV series The Facts of Life, Rocco played Charlie Polniaczek, Jo's father.
 In 1989, he played Gus Keller in the Corey Feldman and Corey Haim movie Dream a Little Dream.
 In the period 1989–90, Rocco was a regular on the television comedy series The Famous Teddy Z as Al Floss, a Hollywood talent agent.
 He received an Emmy Award as Best Supporting Actor in a Comedy Series for this role in 1990.
-In 1995, Rocco appeared as Jimmy Cap, a tough Miami mob boss, in the John Travolta mob comedy, Get Shorty.
+In 1995, Rocco appeared as Jimmy Capp, a Miami mob boss, in the John Travolta mob comedy, Get Shorty.
 In 1997, he appeared, along with Rodney Dangerfield and others, in the annual Thanksgiving episode of the ABC sitcom Home Improvement.